Politico-media complex: The West

 Newspapers, as seen here, are easily available in many parts of the world.

 Newspapers and magazines open two-way dialogues between readers and journalists.
 Some studies have shown that the print media are more likely to reinforce existing political attitudes of the masses than change them.

 Reporters Without Borders, an international non-governmental organization that promotes freedom of the press, produces an annual Press Freedom Index assessing countries' press freedom.
 Reporters Without Borders secretary-general Jean-François Julliard said at the release of the 2009 Press Freedom Index: "It is disturbing to see European democracies such as France, Italy and Slovakia fall steadily in the rankings year after year [...]
 Europe should be setting an example as regards civil liberties.
 How can you condemn human rights violations abroad if you do not behave irreproachably at home?
 The Obama effect, which has enabled the United States to recover 16 places in the index, is not enough to reassure us."

 Asia

 The press is censored in the People's Republic of China through the Golden Shield Project known worldwide as the Great Firewall of China.
 Reporters Without Borders ranks China's press situation as "very serious," the worst possible ranking on their five-point scale.
 China's press was ranked 173rd out of 179 countries in the 2013 World Press Freedom Index.
-The Chinese government maintains the legal authority to censor the press, and in defense of censorship, claims that the Communist Party in China has the most freedom of the press since there is no wealthy minority controlling it.
+The Chinese government maintains the legal authority to censor the press, and in defense of censorship, claims that the Chinese Communist Party has the most freedom of the press since there is no wealthy minority controlling it.
 In the 2020 World Press Freedom Index, China dropped 5 places to 177.